Best Free WordPress Themes in 2026 — 10 Options That Don't Look Free

 What's locked behind Pro ($49/year): Custom content blocks, advanced WooCommerce features, conditionals for headers/footers, multiple sidebars, custom fonts, and premium integrations.
 The free version is feature-rich enough that most bloggers and small business owners won't need to upgrade.
 If you want a free theme that looks and feels premium without the "this is clearly a free theme" vibe, Blocksy is the one to try.

-10. flavor starter — Best Free Developer Theme
+10. Underscores (_s) — Best Free Developer Theme

-Rounding out the list is a pick for developers: a bare-bones starter theme that provides the minimal PHP template structure and clean HTML output you need to build a completely custom WordPress theme.
-Unlike the pre-styled themes above, a starter theme gives you nothing visual — no default design, no Customizer options, no starter templates.
+Rounding out the list is a pick for developers: Underscores (also known as _s) is a bare-bones starter theme by Automattic that provides the minimal PHP template structure and clean HTML output you need to build a completely custom WordPress theme.
+Unlike the pre-styled themes above, Underscores gives you nothing visual — no default design, no Customizer options, no starter templates.
 What you get is a well-organized file structure, properly enqueued styles and scripts, and a clean foundation for writing your own theme code.

 I include this because free doesn't have to mean "someone else's design."
-If you know PHP, CSS, and the WordPress template hierarchy, a starter theme lets you build exactly the site you envision without fighting against someone else's framework.
+If you know PHP, CSS, and the WordPress template hierarchy, Underscores lets you build exactly the site you envision without fighting against someone else's framework.
 The result is typically the fastest, most maintainable WordPress site possible — because every line of code serves a purpose you defined.
+You can generate a custom Underscores starter at underscores.me.

 This isn't for beginners, and I wouldn't recommend it for anyone who just wants a website up and running.
-But for developers building client sites, starter themes are the ultimate free resource.
+But for developers building client sites, Underscores is the ultimate free resource.
 You own the code, control the output, and never worry about a theme update breaking your customizations.

 How to Get the Most from a Free WordPress Theme